 What I’m working on

-After launching the English version, now the first results of the Isala project are online.
+After launching the English version, now the second results of the Isala project are online.

 Isala is a citizen science project about the female microbiome at the University of Antwerp.
 The project attracted more than 5000 participants.
 The website, designed by Studio Maria, enables them to sign up, follow the research and consult their personal results.
 Exciting!